1. Is it safe to reopen?

 • Be aware that some parts of the site have been restricted and some facilities may be

-guidelines on Covid-19 transmission.
-Keep a safe distance from other visitors,
+• Keep a safe distance from other visitors and employees.

 • Be prepared to make contactless card payments for purchases.

-• You may see employees wearing Personal Protective Equipment.
+• You will see employees continue to sanitise key touch points and wear Personal Protective Equipment.

 • Floor and wall markings will guide you on social distancing.